TommyHuang-dev/shapeDefense/README.md

 Wave will get progressively harder: Enemies will be more numerous and also gain strength each passing wave.
 Defend for as long as you can!

+Includes 9 different levels, 17 different enemies, and more than 10 unique buildings to construct!

 read modding_info.txt if you would like to change around the stats of various towers (WIP)